ThirVondukr/passlib/docs/lib/passlib.totp-tutorial.rst

     For more details, see the :meth:`~passlib.totp.TOTP.from_source` constructor, and the :meth:`~passlib.totp.TOTP.to_json` method;
-    as well as the stateful usage & OTPContext usage tutorials below.
+    as well as the stateful usage & AppWallet usage tutorials below.

 Generating Tokens
 -----------------